 DriverContext interface provides the functionality to load the required data to perform stateful processing, or you can access the

 Retriever for the

 FeedbackCatalogId through the

 inRetriever method of the

 NOTE All compilation patterns in the processing library still apply when you perform stateful processing.
-Moreover, this feature does not impact any concept, functionality, or require any special configuration in the environment where the application runs, typically the Open Location Platform Pipeline Service.
+Moreover, this feature does not impact any concept, functionality, or require any special configuration in the environment where the application runs, typically the Pipeline API.

 Creating the initial state is delegated to the developers using the processing library.
 This initial state should be committed to the output catalog before the application runs.
 In most cases, it is sufficient to represent the initial state as an empty output catalog and implement logic in the compiler to define the initial processing values when the feedback layers contain no data, such as setting the counter to zero, initializing an object containing some information to represent the initial state of the processing, and so on.